ApolloAuto/apollo/docker/scripts/README.md

 still try the latest [Docker-for-Mac](https://docs.docker.com/docker-for-mac/install)

-It runs on a virtual kernel which is similar to use Docker Toolkit + VirtualBox.
+It runs on a virtual kernel which is similar to using the Docker Toolkit + VirtualBox.
 Make sure you understand the [difference](https://docs.docker.com/docker-for-mac/docker-toolbox).

-With Mac, lots of Linux bindings are not available, which could cause problems.
+With Mac, a lot of the Linux bindings are not available, which could cause issues.
-So it's basicly just an environment for code development, while not production.
+So it's basically just an environment for code development, but not for production.

 ## Development container

-We provide development environment where you can build Apollo from code.
+We provide a development environment where you can build Apollo from code.

 ```bash
 cd /path/to/apollo